 Don't know where to start?
-Here's 5 things every new parent should have on their gift registry:
+Here are 5 things every new parent should have on their gift registry:

-- Muslin swaddle blankets like .
+- Muslin swaddle blankets like these.
 I used mine with both babies for everything from a nursing cover at restaurants (my preference - my babies got distracted if they could see while they nursed) to car seat covers when I was hauling them from door to car to pediatrician and back again.
-They're machine washable, get softer over time and can be used as blankets as your baby becomes a toddler.
-I love multi-use products. these
+They're machine washable, get softer over time, and can be used as blankets as your baby becomes a toddler.
+I love multi-use products.

 - A forehead thermometer.
-I bought mine years ago and still use it regularly for both my kids and my husband and I. It's the quickest way to grab a temp from a sick, squirmy tot and they're no-joke expensive, yet essential, so if you can get it as a gift, all the better.
+I bought mine years ago and still use it regularly for both my kids, my husband, and me.
+It's the quickest way to grab a temp from a sick, squirmy tot and they're no-joke expensive, yet essential, so if you can get it as a gift, all the better.

-- NoseFrida and saline drops (I've always relied on) Yes!
+- NoseFrida and saline drops (I've always relied on Little Remedies) Yes!
 You must!
 Ignore the ick factor, whether you're dealing with normal newborn congestion or a case of the sniffles, these snot suckers really work and are sturdy and washable.
 They're so important that after getting rid of mine (Marie Kondo, she's a bad influence..)
-I quickly regretted it and sent my husband back up to Target to grab another one for our fluish preschooler.
-Little Remedies
+I quickly regretted it and sent my husband back up to Target to grab another one for our sniffling preschooler.

 Clean Out Your Closet

 Okay, I know I just dissed Marie Kondo but really, she's a queen.
 Use her method to pare down your closet and make room for your new-mom wardrobe.